UAdant/UAdant/README.md

 - 👋 Hi, I’m @UAdant
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front-end
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JS

 <!---
 UAdant/UAdant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.